sudheerj/vuejs-interview-questions/README.md

 100. ### How do you access parent instance?
      The $parent object refers to the **immediate outer scope**.
-The parent will be accessible as `this.$parent` for the child, and the child will be pushed into the parent’s $children array.
+The parent will be accessible as `this.$parent` for the child, and the child will be pushed into the parent's $children array.
 It establishes a parent-child relationship between the two instances(parent and child).
 You can access parent data and properties similar to $root.